ReiTony/user-management-system/README.md

 ## Testing

 Run tests to ensure the application is functioning correctly.
-An `env.test` file is also available for test-specific configurations.
+An `env.test` file is also available in the test for test-specific configurations.

 ```bash
 npm run test